 The son of a Korean War veteran, Rear Adm.
-Jerabek enlisted in the Navy in February 1979 and was selected for the Broadened Opportunity for Officer Selection and Training Program (BOOST); then commissioned through the Navy Reserve Officers Training Corps at the University of Nebraska.
+Jerabek enlisted in the Navy in February 1979 and was selected for the Broadened Opportunity for Officer Selection and Training Program; then commissioned through the Navy Reserve Officers Training Corps at the University of Nebraska.
 His first sea assignment was aboard USS Gray (FF 1054) as gunnery officer, legal officer, and damage control assistant.
 He was later assigned aboard USS Missouri (BB 63) as turret II officer and nuclear weapons security officer.
 He served ashore as executive officer of the Navy Reserve Center in Kansas City, Mo., and officer in charge of Mobile Inshore Undersea Warfare Unit 114 (MIUWU-114).

-Jerabek served as commodore of Maritime Expeditionary Security Squadron One in San Diego from March 2006 to June 2008.
-During this tour, the squadron supported numerous operational requirements and exercises around the world, demonstrating maritime security capabilities in all environments.
-Jerabek has also commanded an Inshore Boat Unit; a Naval Special Warfare Detachment; and a U.S. Forces, Japan Detachment.
-He also served as the director of the Navy Element, U.S. Army Command and General Staff College.
-Jerabek was assigned as chief of staff, U.S. Forces, Japan, during Operation Tomodachi.
+Operationally overseas Jerabek served as the senior Navy representative in the Air Tactical Operation Center, Joint Task Force Southwest Asia in Riyadh, Saudi Arabia, as part of Operation Southern Watch.
+In 2003 in support of Operation Iraqi Freedom/Operation Enduring Freedom, he served as a Task Unit commander in Umm Qasr, Iraq, and was responsible for the defense of Iraq's strategic port.
+Jerabek served as commodore, Maritime Expeditionary Security Squadron One in San Diego from March 2006 to June 2008.
+Jerabek also commanded an Inshore Boat Unit; a Naval Special Warfare Detachment; and was the director of the Navy Element, U.S. Army Command and General Staff College.
+Jerabek served as Commanding Officer of the U.S. Forces, Japan Detachment and was chief of staff, U.S. Forces, Japan, during Operation Tomodachi.